Ghost Chips

 Legend, popularly known as Ghost Chips, is a 2011 public service announcement by the NZ Transport Agency (NZTA) to prevent drink driving.
 Targeting young Māori men, a demographic with a high rate of drink driving incidents, the advertisement targeted bystanders who could prevent peers from driving drunk.
 Its comedic tone contrasted with campaigns that used graphic imagery.
 The film depicts the internal monologue of a young man (portrayed by Darcey-Ray Flavell-Hudson) who is unsure whether to tell his friend not to drive drunk but imagines the consequences of not doing so, including his friend becoming a ghost.
-The advertisement went viral, and it received praise for its humour and realism.
+The advertisement went viral, and received praise for its humour and realism.
 It became a New Zealand cultural icon and meme, inspiring multiple catchphrases.
 The NZTA reported in 2012 that over 90% of people in the country knew of the advertisement.

 Synopsis

 The advertisement is presented through the internal monologue of its protagonist, a Māori young man at a party, who is unsure whether to tell his friend George not to drive drunk.
 He worries that he may make himself look dumb if he speaks.
 However, he considers that if George gets in an accident, he may have to live with George's family.
-He also imagines that George may die and become a ghost, haunting him by offering him "ghost chips".
+He also imagines that George may die and become a ghost, haunting him by offering him "ghost chips" that the corporeal protagonist cannot eat.
 The protagonist ultimately decides to stop George from driving drunk, telling him, "crash here!"
-The film ends with a voiceover saying, "Stop a mate from driving drunk.
+The advertisement ends with a voiceover saying, "Stop a mate from driving drunk.
 Legend."